 It is my hope that the Do It Yourself version of this retreat will be a blessing to other moms, as well.
-These DIY Bless Your Heart retreats, each focusing on a different Scripture-based theme, are designed especially for Catholic homeschooling mothers.
+These Busy Moms' retreats, each focusing on a different Scripture-based theme, are designed especially for Catholic homeschooling mothers.
 They are extremely flexible and can be done in one day or spread out over many days, alone at home or gathered with friends.
 The retreat guides include prayers, questions for reflection, links to talks and articles, and more.

 The He Restores My Soul Retreat is available in my shop, along with other titles in the retreat series, each on a different theme, but each designed in the same format to be practical for busy moms.
 This retreat is an opportunity to allow God to lead us through the darkness into the light, and the resources and reflections included have been carefully selected to illuminate the healing beauty of Psalm 23.

 Amidst struggles and chaos, we can often lose sight of the importance of nourishing our faith life.
 If you’re in that place, a retreat is the ideal way to reconnect with Christ.
 Even just a resolution to read Scripture daily, whether it’s Psalm 23, the Gospel of the day, or some other verse(s), can be a balm to a weary soul.